-A table of squares is useful.
+Draw up a list of squares.
 Pay attention to digits in common between a number and its square.

 If a clue requires “one-third of entry X,” then you know X is evenly divisible by 3 (and so on).

 Answers cannot be negative.
-If your final answer is “X minus Y”, then you know X is larger than Y. But “taking the difference” between two numbers means use the absolute value (that is, omit the sign of the result).
+If your final answer is “X minus Y”, then you know X is larger than Y. But “taking the difference” between two numbers means use the absolute value (omit the sign).

-Clue Format: The entry 2-A means find the Blue Cube, find square 2 on it, and move in direction A.
+Clue Format: The tables below contain all the clues you need.
+An entry such as 2-A means find the Blue Cube, find square 2 on it, and move in direction A.

-Solving on Paper: To obtain a large grid with plenty of working space, click anywhere on the colored cubes below; this takes you to an image which you can print in landscape (sideways) orientation.
+Solving on Paper: To obtain a large grid with plenty of working space, click on the diagram titled Cubism below.
+This takes you to an image printable in landscape (sideways) orientation.

-Puzzle Version: A 3D figure logic puzzle typically uses a single large cube.
-The puzzle on this page uses multiple cubes, which makes clue designation more complex.
-As an experiment, two color versions of the puzzle were developed.
-There is also a black-and-white version (adapted for monochrome printers).
+Puzzle Version: A standard 3D figure logic puzzle uses a single large cube.
+The puzzle on this page is unique – it uses multiple cubes, which makes the designation of clues more complex.
+We experimented with the puzzle style, creating two color versions, plus a black-and-white version adapted for monochrome printers.
 All versions are identical except for how the clues are written.
 Select whichever works best for you:

 |2-A||2-A minus 8-C|